George William Lefevre: Life

-"I felt I could have remained there forever.
+I felt I could have remained there forever.
 I could say, at least, with Mary Stuart, "that my heart was still there".

 Lefevre then returned to England and tried to get into practice.
-He was admitted a licentiate of the College of Physicians of London 1 April 1822.
-Having failed in a candidature as physician to a dispensary, he decided to go abroad again, and, through the influence of Benjamin Travers, became physician to a Polish nobleman, with whom he travelled for nine years, five in France and the rest in Austria, Poland, and the Russian Empire.
+He was admitted a licentiate of the College of Physicians of London on 1 April 1822.
+Having failed in a candidature as physician to a dispensary, he decided to go abroad again, and, through the influence of Benjamin Travers, became physician to a Polish nobleman, with whom he travelled for nine years: five in France and the rest in Austria, Poland, and the Russian Empire.
 He finally left the post at Odessa and went to Saint Petersburg, where he began in private practice, and became physician to the British Embassy.
 In 1831 he was appointed to the charge of a district during the cholera epidemic.

 In 1832 Lefevre was in England for a short time, but returned to Russia, and was shortly knighted by patent as a reward for his services to the embassy.
 He settled in London in 1842, and was admitted a fellow of the College of Physicians, 30 September.
 He resided in Brook Street, Grosvenor Square, and in 1845 delivered the Lumleian lectures at the College of Physicians.
-He suffered from depression, and on 12 February 1846 committed suicide by swallowing prussic acid, at the house of his friend Dr. Nathaniel Grant in Thayer Street, Manchester Square.
+He suffered from depression, and on 12 February 1846 committed suicide by swallowing prussic acid, at the house of his friend Dr Nathaniel Grant in Thayer Street, Manchester Square, London.

 Works

 Lefevre published, in London, Observations on the Nature and Treatment of the Cholera Morbus now prevailing epidemically in St. Petersburg.
 Experience led him to oppose the indiscriminate use of calomel and opium in the treatment of cholera, to favour the use of purgatives, and to avoid that of astringents.

-In 1843 he published The Life of a Travelling Physician in 3 vols.
+In 1843 he published The Life of a Travelling Physician in three volumes.
 It is a memoir of his travels, and is mainly known for its description of social life in Poland and at the English factory at Saint Petersburg.
 It was published without his name, but was acknowledged later.
 In the same year he published Advantages of Thermal Comfort (enlarged edition 1844).
 It is a short treatise on the temperature of rooms, clothing, and bedmaking, suggested by his Russian experience of a severe climate.

 In 1844 he published An Apology for the Nerves, or their Influence and Importance in Health and Disease, a collection of medical notes including one on plica polonica.